 Phi Theta Kappa was founded in 1918 to give prestigious recognition to two year college students with excellent scholarship and character.
 Phi Theta Kappa was founded on a commitment to provide enrichment in four hallmarks: scholarship, leadership, service, and fellowship.
 Since its inception, the society has grown from a handful of chapters in Missouri to almost 1,200 chapters and 120 alumni chapters in all 50 states and abroad.
 Texas has approximately eighty chapters in its region.

-In order to be inducted as a member, the Alpha Gamma Gamma Chapter of Phi Theta Kappa requires a 3.5 cumulative grade point average on a total of 12 associate degree credit hours taken at the college.
-Members must maintain a 3.0 GPA .
+To be inducted as a member, the Alpha Gamma Gamma Chapter of Phi Theta Kappa requires a 3.5 cumulative grade point average and at least 12 earned associate degree credit hours at Cisco College.
+Members must maintain a 3.0 GPA.
 If members fall below the maintenance grade point average, they have one semester of academic probation before membership is revoked.

 Typically, invitations to join Phi Theta Kappa are sent via email in September/October of the fall and January/February of the spring.
-If you did not receive an invitation or would like to join at other times of the year, please fill out a Membership Interest form.
+To accept membership, you will login to the national Phi Theta Kappa website, click on the orange "Join" button, and enter your passcode or email.
+The membership application fee is $79.
+If you did not receive an invitation, please request more information.

 Are students pursuing certificate programs rather than associate degree programs eligible for membership?